All vessels pose some risk to Australia’s marine biosecurity.

 The introduction and spread of marine species into and around our waters through biofouling, or in a ship’s

-ballast water, can harm fisheries, threaten healthy fish habitats and have widespread economic and health effects.
+ballast water, can harm fisheries, threaten healthy fish habitats and have adverse economic and health effects.

 New biofouling management standards for international vessels